HomeDirectoriesA Simple Explanation of Schema Markup

 • Customer reviews and ratings

-Here’s where it gets interesting: Google My Business listings and local business schema work together beautifully.
+This is where it gets interesting: Google My Business listings and local business schema work together nicely.
 When your structured data matches your GMB information, it reinforces your credibility and can improve your local search rankings.

 Success Story: A local plumbing company I worked with saw a 40% increase in phone calls within three months of implementing comprehensive local business schema.
 Their listings started showing opening hours, service areas, and customer ratings directly in search results.

-Don’t forget about business directories when implementing local business schema.
-Quality directories like Jasmine Business Directory often display structured data more effectively, giving your business additional exposure and credibility signals that search engines value.
+Don’t forget business directories when you set up local business schema.
+Quality directories like Jasmine Business Directory often display structured data more effectively, giving your business extra exposure and credibility signals that search engines value.

 E-commerce businesses, listen up.
 Product schema is where the magic happens for online retailers.
 It’s the difference between a boring text listing and a rich snippet that shows price, availability, ratings, and even shipping information.